PyConPL/Book/2014/workshop/Writing_Maintainable_Code.md

 # Writing Maintainable Code - Peter Inglesby

-A few thought on maintainability and complexity
+A few thoughts on maintainability and complexity

 "Always write code as if the person who ends up maintaining it is a violent psychopath who knows where you live..."
 [0]